a 90 m² flat in an 18th century building

 Originally, Philippe de Champaigne, a classical painter of the 17th century, had his residence here, which was razed to the ground and replaced by a dressed stone tenement built in a classical style in the 18th century.
 The building abuts a small inner courtyard with paving stones and a wooden staircase with a wrought iron banister.

 Located on the second floor, accessed by stairs, it spans 90 m².
 The entrance leads immediately to a large tiled kitchen, fitted and equipped with a dining area and worktop.
 In a corner, a semi-circular arch forms a cavity, ideal for a small larder.
 Opposite, on the street side, the living and dining rooms feature 3.15 m high ceilings with cornices and recent parquet floors with thick straight boards.
 The two rooms are each lit by two large double windows with acoustic glazing and wrought iron railings.
 Further on follow a large bedroom/study and a separate toilet.
-On the courtyard side, there are two so-called children's bedrooms, a floor-to-ceiling tiled bathroom with a bath and enough space to install a washing machine and dryer.
+On the courtyard side, there are currently two bedrooms could be made into one large bedroom, a floor-to-ceiling tiled bathroom with a bath and enough space to install a washing machine and dryer.
 A vaulted cellar in the basement completes the property.

 In one of the most popular areas of the capital, where it is good to stroll along the pages of history carved in stone, to sit at the terraces of the most avant-garde cafés and to wander through pop-up galleries, the flat enjoys a cleverly strategic position.
 It is just a few steps away from the marvels of the Picasso Museum or the National Archives on one side, and the hustle and bustle of Parisian nightlife on the other.
 The flat reflects this environment, which is both steeped in the past and definitely oriented towards the future.
 It has volumes from another century, large and luminous, while meeting all the requirements of modern comfort between its bathroom with contemporary lines and the natural modularity of the rooms.